mm80843/T3.5/docs/index.md

 COVID-19 pandemic](article_sharma_blockchain_2022) -- for more see online article ([LINK TO DOI](https://doi.org/10.1007/s42600-020-00106-3))
 * [The Effects of Pandemic on Construction Industry in the UK](article_shibani_effects_2020) -- for more see online article ([LINK TO DOI](https://doi.org/10.36941/mjss-2020-0063))
+* [Towards the sustainable development of smart cities through mass video surveillance: A response to the COVID-19 pandemic](article_shorfuzzaman_towards_2021) -- for more see online article ([LINK TO DOI](https://doi.org/10.1016/j.scs.2020.102582))
 * [The Socio-Spatial Determinants of COVID-19
 Diffusion: The Impact of Globalisation,
 Settlement Characteristics and Population](article_sigler_socio-spatial_2020) -- for more see online article ([LINK TO DOI](https://doi.org/10.21203/rs.3.rs-33615/v1))